Contents

 • Other eligibility criteria deemed relevant by {COMPANY-NAME} or IT

-Responsibilities of {COMPANY-NAME}
+Responsibilities Of {COMPANY-NAME}

-• IT will centrally manage the BYOD program and devices including, but not limited to, onboarding approved users, monitoring BYOD connections, and terminating BYOD connections to company resources upon the users leave of employment or service to {COMPANY-NAME}.
+• IT will centrally manage the BYOD program and devices including, but not limited to, onboarding approved users, monitoring BYOD connections, and terminating BYOD connections to company resources upon the user’s leave of employment or service to {COMPANY-NAME}.

 • IT will manage security policies, network, application, and data access centrally using whatever technology solutions it deems suitable.